 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated into policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of positive and negative scores for the sites in Cringleford but these scores need to balanced against the fact that the preferred sites overlap with an allocation which has already been agreed through the Cringleford Neighbourhood Plan process.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of positive and negative scores for the sites in Cringleford but these scores need to balanced against the fact that the preferred sites overlap with an allocation which has already been agreed through the Cringleford Neighbourhood Plan process.